-Rather than trying to heat your cheese (or oil, or broth, or chocolate) in the fondue pot itself, bring it up to temperature first on the stovetop or in your microwave.
-Electric fondue pots are the exception, because they're usually powerful enough to warm up your fondue just about as quickly as your stove would.
+Rather than trying to heat your cheese (or oil, broth, or chocolate) in the fondue pot itself, bring it up to temperature first on the stovetop or in your microwave.
+Electric fondue pots are the exception because they're usually powerful enough to warm up your fondue just about as quickly as your stove would.

 The Best Overall Fondue Set

 Fondue is a social activity, and if your fondue set is going to be the center of attention it should be both beautiful and functional.
 This eye-catching set from Swissmar over-achieves on both counts.
 The base (rechaud) and pot itself are clad in copper over stainless steel, so you get both durability and looks.
 Use the outer metal pot for broth or hot-oil fondue, or put water into the metal pot and then add the ceramic-bowl insert to provide lower-temperature, non-scorching heat for cheese or chocolate.
 The catering-style burner uses jellied alcohol, which produces strong, even heat and is less likely to spill as everyone gathers around.
 The main pot holds just under 2 quarts, and the ceramic bowl holds 1.3 quarts.
 The set comes with six fondue forks, just about right for small gatherings.

 The Best Electric Fondue Set